Please Note: Britepaths Has Moved!

 To Receive Services from Britepaths, a Client Must Meet the Following Criteria:

 - Residency: Must be a Fairfax County Resident (includes residents of City of Fairfax, City of Falls Church, Town of Herndon, Town of Vienna).
 Exceptions are Financial Literacy classes and counseling clinics and Naomi Project mentoring, which are open to Northern Virginia residents.

 - Referral: Must have a referral by a social worker or case worker from the Fairfax County Health and Human Services or a Fairfax County Community Based Organization (CBO) or Faith Based Organization (FBO).
 Individuals who do not have a social worker may call 703.222.0880.
 A social worker from Fairfax County Health and Human Services will complete an assessment over the phone and make a referral if warranted.

 - Zip Codes: Britepaths provides financial assistance and food assistance to all of Fairfax County (including residents of City of Fairfax, City of Falls Church, Town of Herndon, Town of Vienna) - except the Route 1 corridor.
 We are a second-tier provider in the area of United Community Ministries (UCM), Good Shepherd Housing and Family Services and Lorton Community Action Center (LCAC).
 See Zip Code listing (PDF).

 Britepaths' Food Bridge Program offers short-term food assistance to qualified Fairfax County residents who have been referred to the Program and are able to receive food deliveries of non-perishable food items to their homes on two Sundays each month.
-This is a supplemental program that is intended to provide approximately four months of food assistance while the recipient is working with a financial mentor or receiving comparable services to recover from a financial crisis and work toward financial self-sufficiency.
+This is a supplemental program that is intended to provide approximately six months of food assistance while the recipient is working with a financial mentor or receiving comparable services to recover from a financial crisis and work toward financial self-sufficiency.
 Britepaths also provides one-time emergency food assistance while the client is waiting to get on the program.